dannydes/ksu-so-scrapper/README.md

 `` Successfully downloaded to organisations.csv! ``
 and you have followed all instructions here, you should find the details in `` organisations.csv ``, under the root folder.
 Feel free to open the file using your favorite spreadsheet application. :)

+**N.B.:** In the rare case, you get all details for an organisation in one cell or some other odd placement of information, please make sure the following delimiters are set:
+* **,**: used in between organisation details
+* **;**: used in between organisations